j-ea/babaGNU-sh/content/blog/hello-world/index.md

  ## Motivations for this blog

  I've been feeling guilty for a while.
 I couldn't tell you how many times I've been working on an issue only to find the answer in a random blog post, saving me lots of time and headache.
-Or those times where blog posts helped me brush up on forgotten topics for a job interview.
+Maybe it was something small, a Bluetooth driver issue.
+Or something bigger, getting my code to compile for an important project.
+Or when a stranger on the internet helped me solve a CTF.
+Or just those times where blog posts helped me brush up on forgotten topics.
+Maybe even tips for a job interview.
+You get the point.
 What have I done to pay it forward? <del>Answer some questions here and there on Reddit.</del> Nothing.
-Do I have answers or information that will even help people?
-I don’t know, but we'll figure that out together.

 - I've had a lot of people help me tremendously over the years.
 I want to do more than this blog to give back, but hopefully this it can be a small piece of that.
 - Explaining a topic is a good way to test knowledge and reinforce.
 I hope writing in a blog will help me find knowledge gaps on topics I'm writing about, gain a deeper understanding, and solidify learning.